SenVos/MIT-Framework/README.md

 	5. searchForTest.m

 The TIMIT MIT-folder contains the MIT/TIMIT-database.<br />
 Src means Source-Code.
-This folder contains all necessary functions which are needed for searchFor.m.
+This folder consists of all necessary functions which are needed for searchFor.m.
 If you want to test a function out of this folder use the respective tester.
 You identify all testers because of their suffix 'Test'. <br />
-The third point is this README.<br />
+README.md contains this text.<br />
 SearchFor is the function you can use to rummage the MIT/TIMIT-database.
 How to use this function will be explained in the next chapter 'Usage'.<br />
 With searchForTest.m the main function searchFor.m can be tested.

 # Usage

-This chapter is seperated in two paragraphs: Searching for one criterion and Searching for more criteria.
+This chapter is seperated in two paragraphs: searching for one criterion and searching for more criteria.

 ## Searching for one criterion